The biggest penguin that ever existed was a ‘monster bird’

 The researchers described the ancient birds Wednesday in the Journal of Paleontology.
 They named the larger penguin Kumimanu (a mashup of the Maori words for “monster” and “bird”) fordycei and named the smaller penguin Petradyptes (“rock diver”) stonehousei.

-By creating 3D models of Kumimanu’s humongous humerus and comparing its size and shape with the flipper bones of prehistoric and modern penguins, the researchers estimate that the “monster bird” weighed a whopping 340 pounds — 15 pounds heavier than Lane Johnson, the right tackle anchoring the Philadelphia Eagles offensive line in the Super Bowl.
+By creating 3D models of Kumimanu’s humongous humerus and comparing its size and shape with the flipper bones of prehistoric and modern penguins, the researchers estimate that the “monster bird” weighed a whopping 340 pounds — 15 pounds heavier than Lane Johnson, the right tackle anchoring the Philadelphia Eagles’ offensive line in the Super Bowl.

 According to Daniel Ksepka, a paleontologist at the Bruce Museum in Greenwich, Connecticut, and an author of the new study, the Kumimanu’s fragmented skeleton makes it difficult to pinpoint its height.
 Ksepka estimates that it stood around 5 feet 2 inches, giving it a stocky build.
 Petradyptes was not a lightweight, either.
 It weighed 110 pounds, making it heftier than modern emperor penguins, which top out at 88 pounds.